-“Within the last (ten) 10 years, have you abused, been addicted to, or been treated for the use or abuse of alcohol or any other substance, to include court ordered treatment”
+“Within the last (ten) 10 years, have you abused, been addicted to, or been treated for the use or abuse of alcohol or any other substance, to include court-ordered treatment.”

-“There should be a ‘Miranda Mental Health’ warning on state bar fitness applications indicating that anything you disclose from a mental health standpoint may be extrapolated by someone completely unqualified make such decisions, that anything disclosed may be extrapolated to its worst possible speculative outcome and prevent you from sitting from the bar exam or delaying your licensing after you have passed”
+“There should be a ‘Miranda Mental Health’ warning on state bar fitness applications indicating that anything you disclose from a mental health standpoint may be extrapolated by someone completely unqualified make such decisions, that anything communicated may be extrapolated to its worst possible speculative outcome and prevent you from sitting from the bar exam or delaying your licensing after you have passed”

-Of course you’re dammed if you do and damned if you don’t.
-You disclose it and put yourself at the mercy of some faceless person who may have no mental health training and if you don’t you’re dishonest on your application and it can come back to haunt you after you have established your career.
+Of course, you’re dammed if you do and damned if you don’t.
+You disclose it and put yourself at the mercy of some faceless person who may have no mental health training, and if you don’t you’re dishonest on your application, and it can come back to haunt you after you have established your career.
 I was dammed because I was honest.”

-“I disclosed everything I ever did wrong, including a public urination that occurred years before.
+“I disclosed everything I ever did wrong, including public urination that occurred years before.
 After four months had passed, I was told they needed records of an arrest for a failure to appear that was ultimately dismissed with no charges files.
 I felt compelled to disclose this because on the character and fitness application I was asked if I had ever been “temporarily detained” or “placed in cuffs” Same with the question that asked if I had ever been suspended or kicked out of a University.
 I had both these things happen to me, so once again gave them my narrative and explanation.”

 “After going through each incident that I voluntarily disclosed, the person that interviewed me asked me if my parents had been divorced.
 He asked me if I saw a psychologist and what medication I was on.
-I of course told him the truth that, yes my parents were divorced and that I was currently seeing a psychiatrist for the sake of getting my ADHD medication prescribed.”
+I, of course, told him the truth that, yes my parents were divorced and that I was currently seeing a psychiatrist for the sake of getting my ADHD medication prescribed.”

-“Despite the fact that I had no problem with drugs or alcohol, the counselor recommended to the committee that I meet with the drug and alcohol bar counselor for six months. “
+“Although I had no problem with drugs or alcohol, the counselor recommended to the committee that I meet with the drug and alcohol bar counselor for six months. “

 “The ordeal of the mental evaluation was degrading and took a toll on my self-esteem.
 Not to mention, the delay in bar admission has hindered my marketability.”

-“During law school and after, never drank or drink more than 2 nights a week and not to the point of getting drunk.
+“During law school and after, I never drank or drink more than 2 nights a week and not to the point of getting drunk.
 It appears my sin was one of complete honesty.”